 Tools¶

-When a LanguageTool resource is created, the operator:
+When you create a LanguageTool, the operator:

-Tool Listing¶
+Tool listing¶

 POST /mcp